For internships to be included on transcripts, students should register for the BME internship course with zero credits. (BME 4940)

 NIH-BESIP Summer Internship

 The NIBIB sponsored Biomedical Engineering Summer Internship (BESIP) is for undergraduate biomedical engineering students who have completed their junior year of college.
 The 10-week program, under the guidance of Dr. Robert Lutz, BESIP Program Director, is scheduled from June 4, 2018 to August 10, 2018.
 The internship will allow rising senior bioengineering students to participate in cutting-edge biomedical research projects under the mentorship of world-class scientists in NIH laboratories in Bethesda, MD.
 Click here to learn more about the internship or click here to visit the NIH website.
-Application deadline is February 9, 2018.
+Application is now closed.

 SPURS’ (Summer Research Internships for Underrepresented Students) internships are designed to expand the pool of medical and biomedical research applicants from diverse and economically disadvantaged groups whose members have been underrepresented in medicine and biomedical research.
-Click here to access the application.
-Application deadline is February 2, 2018.
+Application is now closed.

 Nebraska’s Summer Research Program